Telluride Restaurant Guide

 Located in a charming little trailer on the patio beside Honga’s, expect a consistent line in front of The Coffee Cowboy nearly all day.
 For anyone needing a caffeine fix, grab a quick cup of coffee or hot tea at this Main Street spot.

-A true Telluride landmark, Steaming Bean (or “The Bean”) is a bustling morning coffee stop, a great casual lunch spot and a fun place for cocktails and karaoke.
+A true Telluride landmark, The Phoenix Bean (or “The Bean”) is a bustling morning coffee stop, a great casual lunch spot and a fun place for cocktails and karaoke.
 With a gourmet selection of java and fantastic cocktail menu, The Bean remains a favorite for both visitors and locals alike, anytime of day.

 One of Mountain Village’s newest restaurants, The Village Table offers a variety of Spanish inspired tapas and Mediterranean dishes.
 Located in the Sunshine Plaza, stop in for lunch or dinner.